ADVERTISEMENT

 Bold, dramatic, and unrepentantly indulgent, La Panthera is as much about ambience as it is about excess.
 The cuisine itself is international in scope and ambition, indulging in fine ingredients, rich sauces, and layers of flavours.
 Highlights of the menu include the burrata served with fresh tomatoes and olive oil, the mushroom dishes loaded with truffle, the decadent prawn and lobster dishes finished in butter-drenched sauce, and the hearty meat courses consumed over a prolonged period of slow enjoyment.
 The desserts carry the theme further, throwing all weight behind dark chocolate-driven finishes and familiar comfort foods.
 It all comes together in a dining room that’s dark, textured, and plenty dramatic, which of course means it’s the kind of restaurant where the evening's main act will be the one taking place over the dinner plate.

-Zane Café, Mumbai
+Zane's Café, Mumbai

-With its minimalist, modern, and unquestionably cool approach, Zane Café has managed to create a niche fan base within the bustling café culture of Mumbai.
+With its minimalist, modern, and unquestionably cool approach, Zane's Café has managed to create a niche fan base within the bustling café culture of Mumbai.
 The décor remains unpretentious, with a matching menu that maintains a focus on comforting ‘normal’ fare.
 The idea is to dish out perfectly brewed coffee, simple breakfast options, light breakfasts through soft scrambles on toast, homely sandwiches, and straight-up pastas that are not worked too hard.
 Even desserts are light on calories.
-Think uncomplicated cheesecakes, brownies, and bakes that are simply there to be devoured.
+Think uncomplicated cheesecakes and bakes that are simply there to be devoured.

 IKK Panjab, Delhi